cs-chan/FuzzyComputerVision/README.md

-# FuzzyComputerVision
-A toolbox for Fuzzy Computer Vision.
-This is part of the tutorial that is going to present in FUZZ-IEEE 2017, Naples, Italy.
+# Fuzzy Computer Vision Toolbox

 Release on July, 2017

 # Description
-This is the implementation of our Fuzzy Computer Vision Toolbox.
+A toolbox for Fuzzy Computer Vision.
+This is part of the tutorial that is going to be presented in FUZZ-IEEE 2017, Naples, Italy, as well as the implementation of our TFS work with titled [Scene Image is Non-Mutually Exclusive - A Fuzzy Qualitative Scene Understanding](http://cs-chan.com/doc/TFS2014.pdf).
 There are a few prerequisites before you start this practical, please ensure you have installed the following toolboxes or libraries in your computer.
 You may follow the steps below for installation:

 1. Install Python (Recommend Anaconda Python 2.7 version)
     i.
 Download from: https://www.continuum.io/downloads